a-synchronous/rubico/README.md

 # Introduction

-rubico is a module of twenty-eight operators for async-enabled functional programming in JavaScript.
+Rubico is a module of twenty-eight operators for async-enabled functional programming in JavaScript.

 ```javascript
 const {